 Sushmita Saha obtained her PhD in Biomedical engineering from the University of Leeds.
-She is a management consultant at a top tier consulting firm working on complex initiatives with varied stakeholders in the private, public and healthcare sector and is a certified professional innovation manager.
+She is a senior consultant in medical affairs at a top tier consulting firm working on complex initiatives with varied stakeholders in the private, public and healthcare sector and is a certified professional innovation manager.

 Jared Cartwright trained as a protein chemist and received his PhD in Biochemistry from the University of Liverpool in 1996.
 He is a protein expression and purification expert on a multitude of expression platforms and has a solid background in recombinant DNA/protein technology including functional characterisation of unknown open reading frames and he has published several publications in this area.

 Luke Mackinder received his PhD from Kiel University, Germany where he worked on carbon assimilation in marine phytoplankton.
 He was awarded a Barbara McClintock fellowship to investigate photosynthesis and carbon uptake in the model green microalgal system, Chlamydomonas reinhardtii at the Carnegie Institution for Science, Stanford, USA.
 Here he developed high-throughput methods for transgene expression and protein targeting to organelles.
 He is currently leading his own research group at the University of York where he is developing systems and synthetic biology approaches in microalgae (Mackinder Lab).